-Taking a strategic approach to ecological enhancement, London Wildlife Trust has an exceptional insight into the complexities, constraints and opportunities for biodiversity and green infrastructure enhancement in London.
+We work with organisations from the private, public and voluntary sectors, and by taking a strategic approach to ecological enhancement, we have an exceptional insight into the complexities, constraints and opportunities for securing biodiversity and green infrastructure enhancement in London.

 Selected recent projects